skutoroff/Infinitive-Carrier-HVAC-Enhanced/README.md

 #### Updates In Progress
 1. Revising code to handle multiple year data collection and charting.
 2. Revisng the UI is just now underway as the source project changed.
-In progress.
+Discovered some unexpected go limitations on what can be added to the existing user interface.
+Much learn here about dynamic html in go.

 ![2023-12-24 Year_2023-121](https://github.com/skutoroff/Infinitive-Carrier-HVAC-Enhanced/assets/7796742/bb037429-c708-49dc-a50f-cd958e10c501)